aim-t/sunnyside-agency-landing-page-main/README.md

 ### Useful resources

 - This [video](https://www.youtube.com/watch?v=jV8B24rSN5o) helped me with learning grid.
 I really liked the teaching method.
-- This [tutorial](https://www.youtube.com/watch?v=fYq5PXgSsbE) is an amazing tutorial which helped me understand flexbox.
+- [This](https://www.youtube.com/watch?v=fYq5PXgSsbE) is an amazing tutorial which helped me understand flexbox.
 I'd recommend it to anyone still learning this concept.
 - This [Youtube Channel](https://www.youtube.com/kepowob) has helped me for a long time, especially with CSS.
 Highly recommended.